shreyohehe/AscentAcademy_calculator/README.md

 # calculator
-This is webpage about a event to be held by a organization.
-Details about the event are mentioned in this webpage.
+This is a webpage calculator.
+Basic calculations like division,multiplications,addition and subtraction can be performed in this calculator.
 This project is done by me as a intern in @AscentAcademy.